 Read our full VyprVPN review

-The perennial third-place contender, CyberGhost, is a strong Android VPN.
+The perennial third-place contender, CyberGhost, comes in third at the “Best VPN for Android” list as well.
 It‘s a particularly good choice for complete novices, who will appreciate CyberGhost‘s usage-profile system for optimal settings.

 Like all VPNs on this list, Android CyberGhost has good encryption and solid features, including a built-in kill switch.
 The company behind this VPN is based in Romania – a country that has demonstrated a commendable attitude towards online privacy.
 The only security concern are reports that CyberGhost has some issues with DNS/WebRTC leaks.
 We urge potential buyers to ask CyberGhost support staff about leaking and see what they say.

 CyberGhost has 2,000+ servers across the globe and thus the speeds are quite amazing.
 It‘s also fairly cheap, offers a free trial, can bypass the Netflix block, and lets you have 7 simultaneous connections.
 The cost: $11.99 a month, $4.99 a month billed annually, $3.79 a month billed every two years, or $2.75 a month billed every three years.